 Of course, we do compete, sometimes psychologically, but it has to be a healthy and progressive competition with a positive approach.
 Learn to embrace a defeat with a smile; we still have a reason to be happy, someone’s victory, and our experience.

 Making it more straightforward, we are more of learning in this competition, and it’s like if you’re better than me in some aspect, then that’s an opportunity for me to learn from you, not to develop an inferiority complex.

 12. You can’t have all that’s out there

 Focus on what you have; there are a lot of things on this earth, which you may never lay your hands on.
 So that shouldn’t be a reason for getting disheartened.

-Moreover, it’s not things which make you happy.
+Moreover, it’s not things that make you happy.
 Maybe, for the time being, we perceive such things as happiness, but it doesn’t sustain.
 For instance, a new dress will give you that happiness a few times.

 Ask yourself what makes those poor people happy who have hardly anything to wear or eat.

 You must be having things to eat, a place to live, and the internet, of course, you are better off than a significant population on earth.
 Don’t you think that’s a reason to be happy?

 I’ll tell you a story of a family who felt that their house was overcrowded, it was noisy with insufficient space for everyone.

 They hence approached a wise man for a solution who told them to accommodate a hen with them.
 It was illogical, but they obliged, things got worse, more noise more lack of space.

 They went back to the same wise man who now asked them to add up a dog, to their surprise.
 Things still go worse.
 They again approach him, who then tells him to take in a donkey too.
 The rest is imaginable.

 Then finally, when they again approach the wise man, he tells them to take all the animals out, and after this, when he asks them how was the house now, they all felt it was much happier and peaceful.